 The home was totally re-skinned internally with an extra layer of insulation to all walls and ceilings.
 Windows and doors were replaced and double glazed and a new hydraulic heating system integrated.

-A finely detailed project capitalized on its split level character and significant mid-century joinery in the manner of Dario Zarooff.
+A finely detailed project capitalised on its split level character and significant mid-century joinery in the manner of Dario Zarooff.

 One and a half years in the drawing and planning, 12 months in the construction.